California Western School Of Law building background

 Biography

-Fields holds a J.D., magna cum laude, from Boston University School of Law, where he served as an editor for the Boston University Law Review.
-He received his B.A. from Yale University, where he received high honors in Political Science.
+Fields holds a J.D., magna cum laude, from Boston University School of Law, where he served as an editor on the Boston University Law Review.
+He received his B.A. from Yale University

 J.D., Boston University School of Law, magna cum laude